 Viewing non-U.S. region DVDs

 Skillman Library welcomes your suggestions for films to add to the collection (DVD format preferred).
 We can easily purchase many films in general release.
 However, cost can be a significant factor for non-feature films, so we scrutinize these purchase recommendations more closely than others.
 If you would like to make a recommendation for our general collection, please use our purchase recommendation form.
-Faculty who have film requests related to research interests or course curricula, should submit a Faculty Media Request Form (pdf) to their library liaison or to Amy Abruzzi.
+Faculty who have film requests related to research interests or course curricula, including licensing requests for streaming, should submit a Faculty Media Request Form to Kylie Bailin.
+We currently arrange for streaming through Swank's Digital Campus program; to see if a Swank license may be available for a film, start by checking their Digital Campus catalogue.

 Faculty, students and staff are responsible for complying with copyright laws for films.
 The DVDs and videocassettes purchased for the library collection are intended for the classroom or private home use of the Lafayette community.
 Public performance licenses are generally required for the use of videos or DVDs as part of an entertainment or cultural program.
 For more information, see our guide on obtaining public performance licenses.